 Back to nature

-Experience the special atmosphere of the “Norwegian Riviera” at Roligheden Camping just outside Kristiansand, or escape the crowds on the west coast of Andøya in the Vesterålen Islands, where the ocean is your closest neighbour.
-Stave Camping is the perfect base to explore the area, or join a whale or a puffin safari.
-There are also six hot pools on the grounds, and a sauna.
+Experience the special atmosphere of the "Norwegian Riviera" at Roligheden Camping (Website in Norwegian only) just outside Kristiansand, or escape the crowds on the west coast of Andøya in the Vesterålen Islands, where the ocean is your closest neighbour.
+For the perfect base to explore the area or join a whale or a puffin safari, stay at Stave Camping (Google translate).
+There are six hot pools on the grounds, and a sauna.

 Stokkøya Sjøsenter in Trøndelag boasts a campsite by a white sandy beach but has also received much praise in the international press for its individually designed "subs" (subterranean units) which blend in with the surrounding landscape.